 Registration (R/TRO, R/TRO DIP) Designation Information

-The registration designation is currently a voluntary credential that demonstrates a level of excellence in the field of Therapeutic Recreation (TR).
+The registration designation demonstrates a level of excellence in the field of Therapeutic Recreation (TR).
 R/TRO is the designation for degree prepared practitioners and R/TRO DIP is for diploma prepared practitioners.
-Registered Professional TRO members have demonstrated a minimum standard in Therapeutic Recreation (TR) experience, formal education, professional affiliations and professional contributions.
+Registered Professional TRO members have demonstrated a minimum standard in (TR) experience, formal education, professional affiliations and professional contributions.

 The Registration Maintenance (Ongoing Professional Contribution) process demonstrates accountability to the Therapeutic Recreation profession in the province of Ontario through continuing with professional contributions after receiving the Registration designation.
 The maintenance program requires that every five years, R/TRO and R/TRO DIP designation holders must renew their Registration by providing proof of continued learning.
 This proof is obtained by collecting a minimum 25 professional contribution points within that timeframe.